-7.14 All specimens from patients who are known or strongly suspected of having the conditions below must be identified by attaching yellow 'High Risk' stickers to samples and the accompanying request forms.
-These samples should also be double bagged into plastic transit bags to reduce the danger of leakage.
+7.14 All specimens from patients who are known or strongly suspected of having the conditions below must be double bagged into plastic transit bags to reduce the danger of leakage.

 - HIV

 - Hepatitis B&C

 - Viral Haemorrhagic fever (VHF) of any type

-- Microorganisms, (biological agents) in Hazard Group 3 or 4 eg TB, Brucella, Salmonella typhi/paratyphi, Transmissible Spongiform Encephalopathy (TSE) - Pyrexia of unknown origin (PUO) recently returned from Africa
+- Microorganisms, (biological agents) in Hazard Group 3 or 4 eg TB, Brucella, Salmonella typhi/paratyphi, Transmissible Spongiform Encephalopathy (TSE)

+- Pyrexia of unknown origin (PUO) recently returned from Africa

-GP's should also ensure that appropriate information including relevant travel history is provided in order to alert laboratory staff to potential dangers.
+GP's should also ensure that appropriate information including relevant travel history is provided in order to alert laboratory staff to potential dangers

 If there is any doubt about the hazard level of any specimens, the Microbiologist at the receiving laboratory should be contacted.